-April 2020 marks the beginning of the fourth and final year for the staged implementation process of Section 24, and an end to private landlords being able to claim finance costs as a tax-deductible expense.
+April 2020 marked the beginning of the fourth and final year for the staged implementation process of Section 24, and an end to private landlords being able to claim finance costs as a tax-deductible expense.

 Meanwhile the UKs tax payment on account system means self-employed landlords are yet to feel the full impact on their pockets so far.

-At the time of writing just the first tax increase has been paid, and with a further 3 increases still to filter through (starting this coming January 2020), it’s fair to say that the worst is yet to come.
+At the time of updating this article, just half of the coming increases have been paid, and with a further 2 increases still to filter through (starting this coming January 2021), it is still true to say that the worst is yet to come.

 For those landlords then who have taken a decision to stay as they are, it’s important to review the impact of your tax payments on account and plan ahead.